 Of all foods, protein is not only vital to health, it is also the greatest satiater of hunger.
 Simply put protein keeps you feeling fuller longer than any other food group.
 That is why the best meal replacement shakes are high in this nutrient.

-When we are talking about the best meal replacement shakes for weight loss The Impromy Program and meal replacement shakes developed with, and clinically tested by the CSIRO, stand head and shoulders above the rest.
+When it comes to meal replacement shakes for weight loss, the Impromy Program and meal replacement shakes have been developed with, and clinically tested by the CSIRO.

-Why?
-Science.
-When you choose the Impromy Program, you are not just accessing a personalised program and range of Meal replacement shakes to simply make you feel full, you are benefiting from a scientifically formulated choice of meal replacement protein shakes that include essential nutrients for optimum health.
-This includes long chain amino acids for lean muscle development, low GI carbohydrates (low GI or ‘Glycaemic Index’ are the good carbs that instead of spiking blood sugar levels are released in a slow and even way throughout the day.
-This maintains a steady blood glucose level for energy, concentration and most importantly a steady state of insulin production (important for proper insulin regulation as a guard against type II diabetes).
+When you choose the Impromy Program, you are not just accessing a personalised program and range of Meal replacement shakes to simply make you feel full, you are benefiting from a scientifically formulated choice of meal replacement protein shakes that include essential nutrients.
+This includes low GI carbohydrates (low GI or ‘Glycaemic Index’ are the good carbs that instead of spiking blood sugar levels are released in a slow and even way throughout the day.
+This maintains a steady blood glucose level).

 Impromy Meal Replacement Protein Shakes & Soups contain a combination of both Soluble & Insoluble Dietary Fibres, which provide numerous health benefits.
-This combination also helps delay gastric emptying (and therefore hunger) as well as helping to promote & maintain healthy gut flora – a major area of current proven research for complete body health.
+This combination also helps delay gastric emptying (and therefore hunger) as well as helping to promote & maintain healthy gut flora.

 All Impromy Program meal replacement shakes use Natural Flavours, Natural Colours and a Natural Sweetener & contain 25 added Vitamins and Minerals.